ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 As you read this you will learn:
 - How to define rules in JavaScript to implement a trading strategy;
 - How backtesting works; and
-- How to use the [Grademark API](https://www.npmjs.com/package/grademark) to simulate trading and analyze the performance of a strategy.
+- How to use [Grademark](https://www.npmjs.com/package/grademark) to simulate trading and analyze the performance of a strategy.

-If you want to jump ahead for a sneak peak at the backtest we are creating in this blog post please [look here](todo).
-This notebook was created with [Data-Forge Notebook](http://www.data-forge-notebook.com/) and includes some nice interactive charts.
+If you want to jump ahead for a sneak peek at the backtest we are creating in this blog post please [look here](https://grademark.github.io/grademark-first-example/).
+This notebook was created with [Data-Forge Notebook](http://www.data-forge-notebook.com/) and that's how I created the charts in the blog post.

 Don't worry if you don't know much about JavaScript... the code snippets included in this post are pretty simple and for the moment it's enough if you can just read them and generally get the gist of what's being done.

+For updates and news about Grademark, be sure to [follow me on Twitter](https://twitter.com/ashleydavis75).

 ## First a disclaimer...

 Before we get into the thick of it, I must offer a disclaimer. **Please don't take anything in this post (or any other work of mine) as any kind of financial advice**.
-Trading is a very personal endeavour and you need to decide on your own goals and choose the strategy and techniques that are right for you.
+Trading is a very personal endeavor and you need to decide on your own goals and choose the strategy and techniques that are right for you.

 > Real trading is risky.
 You can and will lose money - both winning and losing are a part of it - and you have to be ok with that.